adooylabs/lisk-js-pool/README.md

-  "address": "", // the address of the distributor "secret1": "", // The secret of the distributor account "secret2": null, // The second secret of the distributor account "requiredVotes": [], // The names of delegates that are required before a voter would be considered valid "optionalVotes": [], // The names of optional delegates that would increase a voters virtual weigth (and thus payout) by X "optionalIncreasePercentage": 5, // The percentage per optional delegate that a voters virtual weigth (and thus payout) would be increased
+  "address": "", // the address of the distributor "secret1": "", // The secret of the distributor account "secret2": null, // The second secret of the distributor account "mode": "forged", // choice of mode (between received and forged).
+Forged is distrubute a percentage of what you have forged to your voters and received is distribute whatever amount you receive on this address
+  "percentage": 100, // If you select forged mode, this is percentage of what you forge that you would like to share "requiredVotes": [], // The names of delegates that are required before a voter would be considered valid "optionalVotes": [], // The names of optional delegates that would increase a voters virtual weigth (and thus payout) by X "optionalIncreasePercentage": 5, // The percentage per optional delegate that a voters virtual weigth (and thus payout) would be increased